-Herring is also known by regional names as hareng in French, hering in German, arenque in Spanish and aringa in Italian.
+Herring is also known by regional names as hareng in French, hering in German, arenque in Spanish, and aringa in Italian.

 Herring features a smooth, slender body, with silvery skin with hints of green and blue.
 The body is covered with large, thin, loosely attached scales.
 The mouth is large with a blackish-blue snout.
 The lower jaw protrudes slightly beyond the upper.
 The tail fin is deeply forked.

 They range in size from 100-350g.
 Herring measures 6 to 12 inches 15 to 30 cm in length but can achieve a maximum length of 17 inches.
 It weighs 0.5 to 1.5 pounds.
 The shape of the earring varies slightly depending on species and habitat.
-With white oily and tasty flesh contains many bones that are easily removed.
+White oily and tasty flesh contains many bones that are easily removed.

 Herring is temperate water coastal pelagic fish.
 It is found at depths of 10 and 400 m below the surface of the sea.
 The adult herring feeds mainly on tiny copepods (crustaceans), mysid shrimps, and small fishes near the surface of the sea.

 Herrings, just like sardines, are an oily-fish.
-Hence, they are an ideal source of fat-soluble vitamins like vitamin-A, vitamin-D, and more importantly, long chain Omega-3 fatty acids (PUFA).
+Hence, they are an ideal source of fat-soluble vitamins like vitamin A, vitamin D, and more importantly, long-chain Omega-3 fatty acids (PUFA).

-Protein in herring fish is easily digestible and composes all the essential amino acids in right proportions for optimum growth and development.
+Protein in herring fish is easily digestible and composes all the essential amino acids in the right proportions for optimum growth and development.

 Seafood consumption is also known to have health benefits among the adult population.
 Several large trials have evaluated the effect of fish or fish oils on heart disease.
 In the "GISSI Prevention Trial, heart attack survivors who took a 1-gram capsule of omega-3 fats every day for three years were less likely to have a repeat heart attack, stroke, or die of sudden death than those who took a placebo".

-Herring are a modest source of vitamin-A (84 IU/100 g). vitamin-A and omega-3's are essential for healthy mucosa and skin, and acuity of vision .
+Herring are a modest source of vitamin A (84 IU/100 g). vitamin-A and omega-3's are essential for healthy mucosa and skin, and acuity of vision .

 100 g herring holds 168 IU of vitamin D; about 42% of daily recommended intake.
-Vitamin D plays an important role in the calcium metabolism and offers protection from cancers.
+Vitamin D plays an important role in calcium metabolism and offers protection from cancers.

-Further, herrings are quintessential source of bone minerals including calcium, phosphorus, and magnesium.
+Further, herrings are a quintessential source of bone minerals including calcium, phosphorus, and magnesium.
 This marine fish also contains very good amounts of trace elements like selenium and iodine.

 |Principle||Nutrient Value||Percent of RDA|